Tlingit language: Dialects

+The fading and glottalized vowels in Tongass Tlingit have also been compared with similar systems in the Coast Tsimshian dialect, which has led some to believe that the Tongass system was inherited from Coast Tsimshian.
+However, the Tongass system also shows remarkable similarity to the Eyak system, suggesting that Tongass retained features from Proto-Na-Dene which instead developed into tonal systems in most of the Athabaskan languages and the other dialects of Tlingit.

 Phonology

 Tlingit has a complex phonological system compared to Indo-European languages such as English or Spanish.
 It has an almost complete series of ejective consonants accompanying its stop, fricative, and affricate consonants.
 The only missing consonant in the Tlingit ejective series is [ʃʼ].
 The language is also notable for having several laterals but no voiced [l] and for having no labials in most dialects, except for [m] and [p] in recent English loanwords.

 Consonants

 The consonants in the table are given in the IPA, with the popular orthography equivalents in brackets.
-Marginal or historical phonemes are given in parentheses.
+Dialectal, obsolete, and marginal consonants are given in parentheses.